akennel/gatsby-blog/src/pages/d-beat-me-to-the-punch/index.md

 <!-- end -->

-<div>On the Applications page, I created a new List called Category List.
-The  idea was to link this to the category field in the site listings, so that we  could let normal people add more categories without having to give them too much  access.</div>
+On the Applications page, I created a new List called Category List.
+The  idea was to link this to the category field in the site listings, so that we  could let normal people add more categories without having to give them too much  access.

-<div> </div>
-<div>D went and made the change before I got in this morning.
-He must have  seen what I did last night and figured out where I was going with it.</div>
+D went and made the change before I got in this morning.
+He must have  seen what I did last night and figured out where I was going with it.